The Work Health and Safety (WHS) Act 2020 was passed by the Parliament of WA and assented to by the Governor in November 2020.

 Inquiries, if conducted, to establish the accuracy of experience given in the form of a Statutory Declaration may delay finalisation of a decision on the application.

-For information on who can witness an application and any other statutory declarations, refer to the Department of the Attorney General.
+For information on who can witness an application and any other statutory declarations, refer to the Department of Justice - Court and Tribunal Services page.

 Venue and date